mkbabb/parse-that/docs/tranches/B/PROGRESS.md

 5. Stop and mark a packet inadmissible on the first unequal stream, sink, product, arithmetic, or unmeasured break-even conversion.
 Do not overwrite failed evidence.
-6. Full CSS implementation, formation Clean A/B, production freeze, candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
+6. L2, L3, full CSS implementation, formation Clean A/B, production freeze,
+   candidate packing, API changes, Value/JSON consumption, release and BBNF remain blocked.
 This amendment grants formation-research credit only.